SolomonAsghar/FlowRES/README.md

 FlowRES should be compatible with Windows, Mac, and Linux operating systems.
 It has been tested on ### and Windows 10.

 ### Dependencies
-FlowRES uses Python 3 with following libraries:
+FlowRES runs using Python 3 with following libraries:

 [![MatPlotLib][MatPlotLib-badge]][MatPlotLib-url]